mab253/dataviz_fall25/project2.md

 You may start with the following steps:

 1. Download and explore the climate datasets below.
 2. Examine the datasets' basic attributes and determine a research question or 2 that you would like to answer about the data.
 What relationships do you hope to explore between various attributes?
 What trends do you wonder about?
+What uncertainties do you have about the dataset that you want to explore?
-3. Research any basic aspect of the dataset that you need - what do certain attributes mean to the domain (subject matter)?
+3. Research any basic aspect of the dataset that you need - what do all the attributes (columns) mean to the domain (subject matter)?
 Do you understand what all the attributes and variables mean?
 What context do you need to understand about the domain subject matter itself?
+Do you need to do outside reading?
-4. Explore with rough visualizations and `pandas` analysis.
+4. Explore with rough visualizations, dataframes, and `pandas` analysis.
 Please show all work.
 5. Finalize **2 visualizations** that help answer your initial questions, and _tells a story_ with the data.
 6. Write a short report about your process, your conclusions, and your final visualizations, including any further questions you have about the data.
 (This written element should be 500-700 words.)